Craig Phinney, Executive Director / Founder

 Outside of work Charis enjoys volunteer activities with the Heinz 57 dog rescue and with her church.
 She lives in Adel with her husband Dan and their three children: Kayla and twins, Justice & Jaedyn.

 Tim Denger has been involved in Law Enforcement for over 14 years.
 Tim is currently a Detective with Iowa State University Police in Threat Assessment and Management.
 Tim works extensively in the area mental health, and is trained as a CIT Officer and Crisis/Hostage Negotiator.
 Tim is also a member of the Association of Threat Assessment Professionals.

 Prior to coming to ISUPD, he worked for Muskegon Police Department (MI) where he worked in patrol, Neighborhood Policing Unit, the Neighborhood Response Team as well as being assigned to WEMET, which is a narcotics team for the Michigan State Police.

 Prior to a career in Law Enforcement, Tim was a pastor at several churches in Michigan and Iowa after completing his education at Faith Baptist Bible College and attending Grand Rapids Theological Seminary.

-Tim was diagnosed with cancer on January 1st of 2018 and is currently awaiting more treatment.
-He lives in Huxley with his beautiful wife Heather and his three wonderful daughters.
+Tim was diagnosed with cancer on January 1st of 2018 and is currently under going treatments.
+He lives on an acerage outside of Ames with his beautiful wife Heather and his three wonderful daughters.
 Tim is an active member of his church, having served as an elder and works with the youth & worship teams.
-He is also a member of the Huxley Fire & Rescue Department.